 Claus Juan Møller San Pedro, M.D., Ph.D. has served as our Chief Executive Officer since June 2015.
 Dr. Møller was the founder of Azanta A/S, or Azanta, a Danish specialty biopharmaceutical company and its Chief Executive Officer from 2009 to 2015.
-In addition, Dr. Møller was a co-founder of Genmab A/S, or Genmab, one of the largest European biopharmaceutical companies.
-Dr. Møller joined Genmab in 1999, where he served as Executive Vice President and Chief Operating Officer until 2008.
+In addition, Dr. Møller co-founded Genmab A/S, or Genmab, one of the largest European biopharmaceutical companies in 1999, where he served as Executive Vice President and Chief Operating Officer until 2008.
 Dr. Møller has also held previous executive management positions at various biopharmaceutical companies, including Executive Vice President, Chief Medical and Chief Operating Officer of OXiGENE, Inc., and Medical Director of Synthélabo Scandinavia.
 Dr. Møller received his M.D. and Ph.D. degrees from the University of Copenhagen.

 Bo Kruse has served as our Executive Vice President, Secretary, Treasurer and Chief Financial Officer since June 2015.
 Mr. Kruse has broad international finance experience, including knowledge of capital markets, accounting and other financing activities.
 Prior to joining our company, Mr. Kruse was Azanta's Chief Financial Officer from 2009 to 2015.
-Further, Mr. Kruse served as Genmab's Vice President and Chief Financial Officer from 2005 to 2008 and Vice President and Chief Accounting Officer from 2000 to 2005.
+Further, Mr. Kruse served as Genmab's Vice President and Chief Financial Officer from 2005 to 2008 and in a number of other positions, including as Vice President and Chief Accounting Officer from 2000 to 2005.
 During his tenure at Genmab, Mr. Kruse was directly involved in several financing rounds, including Genmab's initial public offering in 2000.
 Mr. Kruse has a Master's of Science in Business Economics and Auditing from the Copenhagen Business School.

 Torben Lund-Hansen, Ph.D. has served as our Senior Vice President, Head of Technical Operations since January 2016.
 Dr. Lund-Hansen has substantial experience in antibody process development, commercial manufacturing and global project management.
 Dr. Lund-Hansen was Vice President and Head of Manufacturing from 2002 to 2006, Vice President and Head of Manufacturing and Preclinical Saftey from 2006 to 2008, Senior Vice President, Technical Operations from 2008 to 2009 at Genmab and President and Treasurer at Genmab MN Inc. from 2008 to 2009.
 At Genmab, Dr. Lund-Hansen was responsible for outsourcing of clinical and commercial drug substance and drug product manufacturing.
 He was also President and Treasurer from 2008 to 2009 of Genmab MN Inc., a wholly owned subsidiary of Genmab located near Minneapolis-St. Paul, Minnesota.
+Dr. Lund-Hansen was the owner of Lund-Hansen Consulting ApS from 2009 to 2016, where he provided consulting services related to manufacturing processes for biopharmaceutical-related industries.
 Dr. Lund-Hansen has been responsible for compiling technical Chemistry, Manufacturing, and Controls, or CMC, documentation packages submitted to global regulatory agencies followed by approval and launch of several biologics.
 Dr. Lund-Hansen received his M.Sc. and Ph.D. from the University of Copenhagen.